 Are herbs safe?

-Chinese Herbal formulas have been used for thousands of years to treat disease.
+Chinese herbal formulas have been used for thousands of years to treat disease.
 They rarely react adversely with other medications.
-The most common side effect when beginning herbal therapy is transient loose stools.
+The most common side effect when beginning herbal therapy is loose stools.

 How long does my pet need to take herbal medicine?

 Length of treatment depends on the condition, generally ranging from two to eight months.
 As a general rule, the more severe the problem and the longer your pet has had symptoms, the longer the course of treatment.